kulshekhar/go-web-starter/README.md

 The setup requires the following installed on the system:

-- Node.js, NPM and optionally, Yarn
+- Node.js (version 8 min), NPM and optionally, Yarn
 - Gin (the live-reload utility, not the framework)

 Intialize the project by executing: